vjammi/datastructures/src/main/java/ds/usage/readme.md

-## Java Collections

-## Comparable Vs Comparator
-Comparable is meant for objects with natural ordering which means the object itself must know how it is to be ordered.
-For example a Date class.
-Whereas, Comparator interface sorting is done through a separate class.
-- Comparable interface compares “this” reference with the object specified and
-- Comparator in Java compares two different class objects provided.
-If any class implements Comparable interface in Java then
-- Collection of that object either List or Array can be sorted automatically by using Collections.sort() or Arrays.sort() method and
-- Objects will be sorted based on their natural order defined by CompareTo method.
-Usage
-- If sorting of objects needs to be based on natural order then we use Comparable Interface
-- Whereas, if sorting needs to be done on attributes of different objects, then we use Comparator in Java.
+## Usage of common builtin functions

 ### Using Comparable Interface
 Sort using a type’s natural order.
-In other words Sort using natural order.
 Implements a method called ```compareTo(...)```.
 A comparable object is capable of comparing itself with another object.
 The class itself must implement the java.lang.Comparable interface to compare its instances with other instances

 (1) Build a list of SportsTeam